 Make sure you know in advance, in what currency you will be paid!

-Find jobs in Poland using the most powerful job search engine!
+Find jobs in Poland using the most powerful job-search engine!

 To find jobs in Poland, simply type keywords into the słowo kluczowe/what box describing the kind of job you want, and enter a town, city or state in the lokalizacja/where box.
 Then click the Szukaj/Find button or hit the Enter key on your keyboard.

-Careerjet searches for jobs in Poland on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
+Careerjet searches for a jobs in Poland on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include:

 monsterpolska.pl, stepstone.pl, dlastudenta.pl, kariera.pl, praca.money.pl, infopraca.pl, plastech.pl, qpracy.pl, lepsza-praca.com.pl, pracaikariera.pl, pajeczyna.pl, acxiom.pl, pankracy.pl, gazetapraca.pl, society.e-logistyka.pl, praca4u.pl, szybkopraca.pl, praca.media.pl, worksystem.com.pl, pracuj.pl, praca.nf.pl, otopraca.pl, wnp.pl, portalspozywczy.com, pracawsprzedazy.pl, cvonline.pl, jobalert.pl, masterjob.pl, gowork.pl, pracownicy.it, e-szukacz.pl, bdi.com.pl, praca.centrumofert.pl, praca-za-granica.pl, serwisogloszeniowy.kom.pl, karierawfinansach.pl, jobspot.pl, praca.bankier.pl and hundreds more.

 If you are unhappy with presented jobs you may use another powerful job search engine covering the different job sources.